connext/monorepo/README.md

 Drawbacks/Risks:

 1. Nxtp is _only_ a protocol for (generalized) xchain transactions.
 It does not use channels at all and so cannot be used for other kinds of transfers.
 2. While there is great crash tolerance, there is a strong requirement that the router must reclaim its funds within a certain time window (we can set this how we like... presumably 48-96 hours).
-Note that the pessimistic channel case actually has this same requirement.
-However, in nxtp, we will just see this more often.
+Note that the pessimistic channel case actually has this same liveness requirement, but it exists on both the user *and* router.

 ### Architecture